andruhon/gaunt-sloth-assistant/docs/CONFIGURATION.md

 ## Content providers

 ### JIRA
+TODO JIRA update this to match new naming in jira.
+The Token is now called token without scopes "Create API token without scopes", rather than legacy.
+There's also "Create API token with scopes", but it does not seem to work with REST API yet.

 Example configuration setting up JIRA integration using a legacy API token for both `review` and `pr` commands.
 Make sure you use your actual company domain in `baseUrl` and your personal legacy `token`.

 A legacy token can be acquired from `Atlassian Account Settings -> Security -> Create and manage API tokens`.